ajithmoola/wsl-ssh-guide/README.md

 **Symptom:** SSH connection attempt results in a timeout.

 **Possible causes and solutions:**
 - WSL SSH service is not running.

-  - Solution: In WSL, run `sudo service ssh start`
+   **Solution**: In WSL, run `sudo service ssh start`
 - Port forwarding is not set up correctly.

-  - Solution: Check with `netsh interface portproxy show v4tov4`
+   **Solution**: Check with `netsh interface portproxy show v4tov4`
   - If empty, set up port forwarding as described in Step 2
 - Windows Firewall is blocking the connection.

-  - Solution: Verify the firewall rule for port 2222 is active
+   **Solution**: Verify the firewall rule for port 2222 is active

 ### 2. Authentication Failure